Scientific: Calliandra californica

 USDA 9-11 (arid regions best)

-Landscape Use: Xeric accent shrub, strong attractant of hummingbirds which are very territorial about this plant, also attracts bees.
+Landscape Use: Xeric accent shrub, strong attractant of hummingbirds which are VERY territorial about this plant, also strongly attracts bees.

-Form & Character: Evergreen shrub, open stiff to graceful, INFORMAL (don't shear), C. californica is typically more luxuriant and vigorously upright than C. eriophylla though hybridization and the resultant genetic mixing of these two landscape plant taxa within the Phoenix urban environment has muddled this.
+Form & Character: Upright inverted vase to rounded form, mostly open and stiff to graceful, INFORMAL (don't shear), Calliandra californica is typically more luxuriant and vigorously upright than Calliandra eriophylla though hybridization and the resultant genetic mixing of these two landscape plant taxa within the Phoenix urban environment has muddled this.

-Flowers & fruits: Numerous brilliant red pin cushion flowers in terminal and auxiliary clusters followed by erect to upright pubescent pods to 3" long
+Flowers & Fruits: Numerous brilliant red pin cushion flowers (image captured in my backyard by famous Bulgarian artist and photographer, Hari Antanasov) in terminal and axillary clusters followed by erect to upright pubescent pods to 3-inches long.

-Soil: Tolerant of most Arizona soils, though well-drained drier soils are best.
-Foliar chlorosis or leaf yellowing is common nutritional disorder if soils are chronically wet.
+Soil: Red fairy duster is tolerant of all lower desert Arizona soils, though well-drained, drier soils are best.
+Foliar chlorosis or leaf yellowing can develop if soils are chronically wet.